ThucDao/ai-multi-agent-data-analysis-app/README.md

 ### Prerequisites
 To use the application, you will need:
-1. **Google Gemini API Key**: Obtainable from [Google AI Studio](https://aistudio.google.com/api-keys). *(Note: If you plan to use any Pro models of Gemini, your Google AI Studio account must have billing set up and activated).*
+1. **Google Gemini API Key**: Obtainable from [Google AI Studio](https://aistudio.google.com/api-keys).
+   *(Note: If you plan to use any Pro models of Gemini, your Google AI Studio project must have billing enabled).*
 2. **LangSmith API Key**: Obtainable from [LangSmith](https://www.langchain.com/langsmith/observability) to track the multi-agent graph cascade in real-time.

 ---

 ### Option A: Running the Standalone Executable (Stage 3) - *Recommended*
-The easiest way to run the app.
-Absolutely zero setup or installation is required—no Python runtime setup or external layout engine dependencies are needed, as all requirements are fully pre-packaged directly inside the executable.
+The easiest way to run the app with zero setup or installation.
+No Python runtime or layout engine dependencies are required, as everything is fully pre-packaged inside the executable.

 1. **Download the executable matching your OS**:
    * Go to the repository's main page on GitHub.
    * On the right-hand sidebar, locate the **Releases** section (or go directly to **[https://github.com/ThucDao/ai-multi-agent-data-analysis-app/releases](https://github.com/ThucDao/ai-multi-agent-data-analysis-app/releases)**).
-   * Click on the latest release tag (e.g. `v1.0`), expand the **Assets** section if hidden, and download the binary file for your OS:
+   * Click on the latest release tag (e.g. `v1.0.0`), expand the **Assets** section if hidden, and download the binary file for your OS:
      * **Windows**: `AI-DataAnalysisApp-windows.exe`
      * **macOS**: `AI-DataAnalysisApp-macos`
      * **Linux**: `AI-DataAnalysisApp-linux`
 2. **Launch the application**:
+   * **Windows**:
-   * **Windows**: Double-click `AI-DataAnalysisApp-windows.exe`.
-A premium loading splash screen will display while the server starts up, and your browser will open to `http://127.0.0.1:8000` automatically.
+     Double-click `AI-DataAnalysisApp-windows.exe`.
+A loading splash screen will display while the server starts up, and your browser will open to `http://127.0.0.1:8000` automatically.
-   * **macOS & Linux**: Open a terminal in the folder containing your downloaded file, make it executable, and run it:
+   * **macOS & Linux**:
+     Open a terminal in the folder containing your downloaded file, make it executable, and run it:
      ```bash
      chmod +x AI-DataAnalysisApp-macos
      ./AI-DataAnalysisApp-macos